MultiverseLearningProducts/swe/src/mod3/wk1/day3.md

 ## Assignment
 Add a UML Sequence diagram to your portfolio.

+Do you use any Design Patterns?
+If so, mention them in your portfolio!

 Find out what the architecture of your work application is.
 Does it run in the cloud?
 How does it protect against malicious inputs?
 What software & hardware components are deployed?
 How does it scale?

 ## Additional resources